giantswarm/docs/src/content/general/organizations/index.md

   Resources belonging to apps deployed to workload clusters are not yet placed in the organization namespace.
 Instead they are placed in a namespace named after the workload cluster ID.

-  Note: This applies to newly creaded clusters and upgrading a cluster to v16.x.x will not move it's resources to the org-namespace automatically.
+  Note: This applies to newly created clusters and upgrading a cluster to v16.x.x will not move it's resources to the org-namespace automatically.
 GS is currently preparing to move existing clusters.

 - **On-premises (KVM)**: With the latest KVM releases, the organization namespace is not yet used by default.